 “We expect to maintain our growth momentum into the second half and for our recent acquisitions to contribute positively,” he added.

-Issued by Tier 1 Investor Relations on behalf of Rhodes Food Group Holdings
+Issued by Tier 1 Investor Relations on behalf of RFG Foods Holdings

 For further information kindly contact

 082 468 1507